efalken/SportEth/README.md

 ### Docs
-Createjson.xlsm: Contains macros that create the input files needed to send the settle/newschedule and odds data to the oracle.
+**Createjson.xlsm**: Contains macros that create the input files needed to send the settle/newschedule and odds data to the oracle.
 It is meant to be used in conjunction with the ASB.accdb MSAccess database.
-A worksheet-embedded macros create the json files `odds.json` and `settleRefresh.json`, and puts them in the python directory.
+Worksheet-embedded macros create the json files `odds.json` and `settleRefresh.json`, and puts them in the python directory.

-ASB.accdb: This database takes in raw data on schedules and decimal odds and generates the data in the format the contract requires.
+`ASB.accdb`: This database takes in raw data on schedules and decimal odds and generates the data in the format the contract requires.
 The end result are queries that are then pasted into the createjson.xlsm workbook, which the generates the json files.
 It averages the decimal odds for each team/event, puts the favorite into the first position, and translates the odds into the parochial input used in this contract.

-oddsTranslation.xls: Shows how to translate between decimal, moneyline, fractional, and probability of winning.
+`oddsTranslation.xls`: Shows how to translate between decimal, moneyline, fractional, and probability of winning.
 It gives an example of how raw decimal odds are transformed into the probability of a win.

-To create a set of data for a settle/refresh submission.

-ContractTests.xls: Contains worksheets that correspond to the data in the hardhat tests.
+`ContractTests.xls`: Contains worksheets that correspond to the data in the hardhat tests.

-ContractTests.docx: explains the tests.
+`ContractTests.docx`: explains the tests.

-MaxBet.xlsx: shows how the maximum bet is calculated.
+`MaxBet.xlsx`: shows how the maximum bet is calculated.

-OracleFAQs.pdf: detail on processing data as an oracle
+`OracleFAQs.pdf`: detail on processing data as an oracle